chrisadipascual/TextAreaPlus/README.md

 Install-Package TextAreaPlus

 No copyright infringement intended , if this package violates any law , please reach me at : chrisadi.pascual (gmail) to take anything offline (or if you have any feedback or suggestions).

+# Like the plugin?
+Buy me noodles?
+paypal.me/chrispascual